dockboxhq/cli/README.md

 There is still a lot of work to do on this project!
 All help is welcome!

+To get started contributing, please ensure that go and docker installed are installed on your system.
+After, run the following steps to build a binary and run it:
+1. `cd dockbox`
+2. `go build -v ./...`
+3. `dockbox help`

 The repository follows the standard structure of a Cobra Go CLI project.
 For questions and inquiries, again feel free to reach out at srihari.vishnu@gmail.com.

 If there are no open issues to work on, here are some ideas on how you can contribute: